google/mono_repo.dart/mono_repo/README.md

 Available commands:
-  check       Check the state of the repository. generate    CI config for child packages and configured CI providers. presubmit   Run the ci presubmits locally. pub         Run `pub get` or `pub upgrade` against all packages. travis      (Deprecated, use `generate`) Configure Travis-CI for child packages.
+  check       Check the state of the repository. generate    Generates the CI configuration for child packages. presubmit   Run the ci presubmits locally. pub         Run `pub get` or `pub upgrade` against all packages. travis      (Deprecated, use `generate`) Configure Travis-CI for child packages.